Kromatika-Finance/interface/README.md

 yarn install
 ```

-### 8. run project post install command to installs ABIs of the smart contracts
+### 8. run project post install command to installs ABIs of the smart contracts (only run if you've made changes to any smart contract ABI )

 ```bash
   yarn postinstall